-The reduced engine power issue on Chevrolet trucks has more than one possible root cause.
-Of course, when I say Chevy I'm also including the GMC trucks in this article.
+Unfortunately, the reduced engine power issue on Chevrolet trucks has more than one possible root cause.
+Keep in mind when I mention Chevy I'm also including the GMC trucks in this article as well.

 The interesting part, since the failure is in the drive-by wire set up, you might actually see other messages come up on the driver information center besides reducing power.